 Red or amber colored glasses block blue light from entering your eyes.
 UVEX glasses will only block out blue light.
 Users and manufacturers recommend wearing these glasses 4 hours before going to sleep.

 Switching from regular light bulbs to blue blocking or red light bulbs can reduce blue light exposure.

-Buy blackout curtains for your windows and black tape for blue-emitting electronics.
+Sleeping in total darkness will reduce your exposure to blue light.
+You can buy blackout curtains for your windows and black tape for blue-emitting electronics.

 Glasses and contact lenses filter out UV lights.
 UV light should directly hit your eyes to have an effect on your circadian rhythm.

-Women with the highest number of successive night shifts and carrying at least one variant allele of SNPs in the two core circadian genes BMAL1/ARNTL (rs2290035, rs969485) and ROR-b (rs3903529, rs3750420) had an increased risk of breast cancer (R).
+Women with the highest number of successive night shifts and carrying at least one variant allele of SNPs in the two core circadian genes BMAL1/ARNTL (rs2290035, rs969485) and ROR-b (rs3903529, rs3750420) had an increased incidence of breast cancer .

 The SCN in the hypothalamus is a central command for sleep patterns or circadian rhythm entrainment.
 It is connected to the retina via the retinohypothalamic (RHT) tract.
 You can read more about the SCN’s involvement in the circadian rhythm here.
-The photopigment melanopsin, contained in the intrinsically-photosensitive retinal ganglion cells of the eye, acts as an information gatherer/communicator.
+The photopigment melanopsin, contained in the intrinsically photosensitive retinal ganglion cells of the eye, acts as an information gatherer/communicator.
 Melanopsin determines the body’s reflexive response to light such as pupil size change and release of melatonin from the pineal gland.